fosslight/fosslight-guide-en/started/2_try/4_project.md

         - The loadable FOSSLight Report form can be downloaded by clicking the "Export" button in the upper right corner.
     2. Project Search : Load the BIN tab of another project.

-#### 2-1.
+#### 2-5.
 BOM Tab
-Merge the list of OSS written in 3rd Party, SRC, BIN tab and request review.
+Merge the list of OSS written in 3rd Party, DEP, SRC, BIN tab and request review.
 ![prj](../images/4_project_bom.png)

 ##### How to request a review
 1. Click the "Merge And Save" button.
-    - Collect OSS List created in 3rd Party, SRC, BIN tab.
+    - Collect OSS List created in 3rd Party, DEP, SRC, BIN tab.
 2. [Review items by warning message](#warning)
 3. Click the Request Review button to request a review.
     - However, if there is a red warning message, you cannot request a review.